msbuild-2023-pre05/PRE05-dotnet-template/labs/lab2.2-codespaces.md

 ## Exercise 3 - Add a dev container

-One thing that's really great is that the [default dev container](https://github.com/devcontainers/images/blob/main/src/universal/.devcontainer/Dockerfile) has `.NET 7`, `node`, `python`, `mvn`, and more.
+One thing that's really great is the [default dev container](https://github.com/devcontainers/images/blob/main/src/universal/.devcontainer/Dockerfile) has `.NET 7`, `node`, `python`, `mvn`, and more.
 But what if you need other tools?
 Or in our case, we want don't want to have each developer install the `C# VS Code Extension` for debugging, we want to have everything pre-configured from the start!

 Let's create our own dev container!
+The [dev container is configured](https://docs.github.com/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) by creating the Docker files Codespaces will use to create and configure the container, and providing any customizations in the `devcontainer.json` file.
+Customizations provided in `devcontainer.json` can include ports to open, commands to run, and extension to install in Visual Studio Code (either running locally on the desktop or in the browser).
+This configuration becomes part of the repository.
+All developers who wish to contribute can then create a new instance of the container based on the configuration you provided.

 1. First, let's take a look at the list of issues in the repository.
 Run this in the terminal window: `gh issue list`
 1. We should see a `#1  :computer: Create dev container` issue.
 We can further examine the issue by running `gh issue view 1`